synzen/prompt-anything/README.md

   text: `Wow ${data.name}, you are pretty young at ${data.age} years old!` }), undefined, (m, data) => data.age < 20)

 askName.setChildren([askAge])
-askAge.setChildren([tooOld, tooYoung])
+// Nodes with more than 1 sibling must have conditions defined askAge.setChildren([tooOld, tooYoung])

 // Message and messageCollectorCreator must be implemented by user